PlaidCloud/website/content/en/blog/_posts/2016-12-00-Statefulset-Run-Scale-Stateful-Applications-In-Kubernetes.md

 The manifest used to create the ZooKeeper ensemble also creates a [PodDistruptionBudget](/docs/admin/disruptions/), zk-budget.
-The zk-budget informs Kubernetes about the upper limit of disruptions (unhealthy Pods) that the service can tolerate.
+The zk-budget informs PlaidCloud about the upper limit of disruptions (unhealthy Pods) that the service can tolerate.